training4all/landmark_remark/README.md

 ### Installation
  - Must have Node and NPM installed on machine.
  - Clone repo from github (https://github.com/training4all/landmark_remark.git)
  - Must have VS 2017 or greater installed.
-For VS 2017, perform below steps
+I have created the app in VS 2019 but for VS 2017, perform below steps
    ```sh
     - Open VS-2017
     - Tick checkbox ('use preview of the .NET Core SDK')